You’re vulnerable. And cyber attackers know it.

 Proof in numbers

 Over the past year, Illusive has used its Attack Surface Manager to prove the point.
-We’ve conducted dozens of attack risk assessments in both large and mid-size organizations to see what credentials and connections can be found.
+We’ve conducted dozens of attack risk assessments in both large and mid-size organisations to see what credentials and connections can be found.
 ASM quickly and automatically identifies a wide range of conditions, including:

 - AWS keys, Domain Admins, and other domain user credentials cached on systems